-- 5.3 If the supplier seconds workers from a foreign country to Switzerland to provide the goods/services, compliance with the provisions of the Posted Workers Act of 8 October 19994 must be ensured. - 5.4 For good/services provided in Switzerland within the framework of contract performance, the supplier shall comply with the provisions of Swiss environmental law applicable at the place of performance, namely the Environmental Protection Act (EPA)5, the Waters Protection Act (WPA)6, the Nature and Cultural Heritage Act (NCHA)7, the Forest Act (ForA)8 and the Chemicals Act (ChemA)9, as well as the ordinances based thereon. - 5.5 For goods/services provided abroad within the framework of contract performance, the supplier shall comply with the environmental protection provisions applicable at the place of performance, but at least with the agreements on the environment in accordance with Annex 2 of the PPO10 that are relevant for the supplier's performance. - 5.6 The supplier is obliged to contractually impose the requirements according to sections 5.1 to 5.5 above on its subcontractors. - 5.7 If the supplier or one of its subcontractors violates obligations arising from this section, the supplier shall be liable to pay a contract penalty unless it proves that it is not at fault.
-Per violation, the penalty shall amount to 10% of the annual remuneration or of the total remuneration if one-off remuneration has been agreed, but no more than CHF 50,000 in total.
+- 5 Workplace health and safety provisions, employment conditions, equal pay for men and women, and environmental law - 5.1 For goods/services provided in Switzerland within the framework of contract performance, the supplier shall comply with the workplace health and safety provisions and employment conditions applicable at the place of performance, the notification and authorisation duties in accordance with the Federal Act of 17 June 2005 on Measures to Combat Illegal Employment (IEA)2 and the provisions on the equal treatment of men and women in terms of equal pay.
+The employment conditions shall be deemed to encompass collective and standard employment contracts or, where no such contracts exist, the actual employment conditions customary for the location and occupation. - 5.2 For goods/services provided abroad within the framework of contract performance, the supplier shall comply with the provisions applicable at the place of performance, but as a minimum with the Core Conventions of the International Labour Organization (ILO) in accordance with Annex 6 to the PPA3. - 5.3 If the supplier seconds workers from a foreign country to Switzerland to provide the goods/services, compliance with the provisions of the Posted Workers Act of 8 October 19994 must be ensured. - 5.4 For goods/services provided in Switzerland within the framework of contract performance, the supplier shall comply with the provisions of Swiss environmental law applicable at the place of performance, namely the Environmental Protection Act (EPA)5, the Waters Protection Act (WPA)6, the Nature and Cultural Heritage Act (NCHA)7, the Forest Act (ForA)8 and the Chemicals Act (ChemA)9, as well as the ordinances based thereon. - 5.5 For goods/services provided abroad within the framework of contract performance, the supplier shall comply with the environmental protection provisions applicable at the place of performance, but at least with the agreements on the environment in accordance with Annex 2 to the PPO10 that are relevant for the supplier's performance.

+- 5.6 The supplier is obliged to contractually impose the requirements according to sections 5.1 to 5.5 above on its subcontractors. - 5.7 If the supplier itself or a third party engaged by it violates obligations arising from this section 5, it shall be liable to pay a contract penalty unless it proves that it is not at fault.
+The penalty shall amount to 10% of the agreed maximum total remuneration including optional goods/services, or 10% of the remuneration agreed for the subsequent 12 months in the case of permanent contracts, or 10% of the remuneration for the preceding 12 months in the case of a shorter remaining contract term, but at least CHF 3,000 per violation and no more than a total of CHF 100,000 per contract; in the case of a framework contract, this upper limit shall apply once for the entire contractual relationship.
+Payment of the contract penalty shall not imply release from compliance with contractual obligations and shall be offset against any claims for damages.